NeoBlack/DockerDevBox/README.md

 ## SSH in your containers
 You can bash into your containers and use your SSH keys from ~/.ssh

-## What is included?
-- PHP 5.6
-- PHP 7.0
-- PHP 7.1
-- MySQL (latest)
-- Elasticsearch
-- Redis

 ## Database
 You can connect from PHP to the MySQL database with the hostname `mysql` on port `3306`.
 You can also connect from host system to your MySQL database with hostname `127.0.0.1` on port `3306`.